frxnz/omit/_jekyll/_posts/2015-08-20-beginners-guide-to-backpacks.md

 ### Load the firmware

-First we need to load the firmware onto the backpack, which is just a fancy way of saying we need to load a sketch onto the Pro Mini.
+First we need to load the firmware onto the backpack.
+If you've loaded a sketch onto and Arduino before, you know exactly what to do.
 In the Arduino IDE open `node-pixel/firmware/build/backpack/backpack.ino`, make sure you've got your board and port right, and upload the sketch.

 ### Attach the backpack

-The next step is to attach the backpack.
+The next step is to wire up the backpack.
 First you need to connect I<sup>2</sup>C pins.
 Connect SDA on the host microcontroller to SCL on the backpack, then connect SCL on the host microcontroller to SDA on the backpack.
 On most Arduino and Arduino-compatible boards SDA is pin A4, and SCL is pin A5, but check the pinout for you board if you're not sure.

 ![Attach I2C Bus](/img/backpack/backpack_i2c.png)